apple006/docs/en/reference/routing.rst

 Implementing your own Router
 ----------------------------
-The :doc:`Phalcon\\Mvc\\RouterInterface <../api/Phalcon_Mvc_RouterInterface>` interface must be implemented to create your own router replacing the one provided by Phalcon.
+The :doc:`ManaPHP\\Mvc\\RouterInterface <../api/ManaPHP_Mvc_RouterInterface>` interface must be implemented to create your own router replacing the one provided by ManaPHP.

 .. _PCRE regular expressions: http://www.php.net/manual/en/book.pcre.php